16stelter/ros2-netft/README.md

+This is a ROS2 port for the ATI NET/FT box.
+As of now, this port is not completed and won't work.
+Original documentation below:

 # netft

 This is a ROS metapackage for the ATI NET/FT box that is used to connect to ATI F/T sensor.